Technical Resources

 Tools with the main focus on calculating and displaying ready results, as reports or dashboards, possibly with storytelling.

-All-In-One Analytical Platforms
+All-in-One Analytical Platforms

 These are all cloud-based and provide ways to store, transform, and analyze date.
 Some organizations may want to choose to use one of these instead of arranging for an individually chosen set of tools.